MUCHZER/dotfile/README.md

-# dotfile
+# MUCHZER Dotfile
-My linux config
+I will update this later.